ThanThanhThuan/blazor_accounting/README.md

 ## Blazor Accounting Web App
-This is a double-entry accounting Web App using SQL Server
+This is a double-entry accounting Web App using SQL Server.
+Entries can be posted with attachments.
 <h3>📸 Project Screenshots</h3>

 <p align="center">